anthrax3/thegeeq.github.io/_posts/2018-1-22-How I coded persistently for more than 24 hours.md

 So, That's It !!!
 Now I'm going to sleep.

 The assignment is available on [Github](https://github.com/thegeeq/ISCCodes)<br>
-PDF's can be downloaded from [Github Releases](https://github.com/thegeeq/ISCCodes/releases)
+PDF's can be downloaded from [Releases](https://github.com/thegeeq/ISCCodes/releases)

 Good Bye ;-)